bxdoan/bxdoan/README.md

 <div align="center">

-> Life s a bore if you don t challenge yourself
+> I have been impressed with the urgency of doing.
+Knowing is not enough; we must apply.
+Being willing is not enough; we must do.

-> — Yuu Nishinoya —
+> — Leonardo da Vinci —

 </div>